 Having a goal for your presentation will help you decide on what your call to action will be.

-Don't pass up this great new SlideShare marketing tool you have at your fingertips, that doesn't cost your business a dime and has a growing audience of business professionals.
+Don’t pass up this great new SlideShare marketing tool you have at your fingertips, that doesn’t cost your business a dime and has a growing audience of business professionals.
 By adding this tool to your marketing mix you will build your reputation, build traffic, content (and links back to your website) and ultimately, drive new business.
+Acquire assistance from an internet marketing expert.